All Episodes

 They're not going to abandon Trump if it means that.

-Now, if you ask them if they get see, this is what nobody's asking.
+Now, if you ask them if they get, see, this is what nobody's asking.

-You drive by, see, if you want to get to the bottom of this, let me tell you what to ask these people.
+If you want to get to the bottom of this, let me tell you what to ask these people.

 Don't ask them if they're going to abandon Trump.